AlienX2001/methodology-boxes/vulnerable windows filenames and folders.md

 C:\Windows\SysWOW64\Tasks\Microsoft\Windows\PLA\System
 ```

-If you can place a file or folder into the path you become the owner of that object and you can change the ACL either in GUI or using ICALS.
+If you can place a file or folder into the path you become the owner of that object and you can change the ACL either in GUI or using ICACLS.
 That includes adding Execute rights and more.
+We can use ICACLS via `icacls "FULL PATH TO EXE" /grant "USERNAME":F` here F signifies full control
 If deny execute is inherit you can either disable inheritance or you can use hardlink to a binary file in another folder using one of these commands:
 ```
 fsutil hardlink create c:\windows\system32\fxstmp\evil.exe c:\myfolder\plantedfile.exe